jkhedani/parcel-create-react-app/README.md

 An opinionated setup of Parcel that works right out of the box!
 (Typescript + MobX)
 @author Justin Hedani

+## Pre-requisites

+	$ yarn global add parcel-bundler

+NOTE: If you prefer not to install packages globally, feel free to use the `parcel-binary` included in node_modules.
+Any `package.json` commands would need to be updated to use the local binary.

 ## Development
 Develop projects locally with Parcel's dev server and HMR: